 The engine air cleaners can be better seen in this picture.
 The cylinder to the right of the forward air cleaner is a secondary fuel filter.

 The rear of the engine compartment is shown here.
 The engine fans are behind their protective mesh shrouds, and the thermostat housings and water outlet tubes are visible in the center of the image.
+The engine oil gauge added during production can also be seen.

 Details of ammunition stowage are diagrammed here.
 Typically, the 3" ammunition mix was 75% armor-piercing and 25% high explosive.
 (Picture from TM 9-752 3-inch Gun Motor Carriage M10.)